 Shakira says “you can’t go wrong with [OOLY] products.
 I love the high quality and attention to every detail.
 Their whimsical designs are exemplary when it comes to diverse representation.
 It’s not easy to find mermaid products with various hair textures and skin tones.
 I loved that my girls get to be creative with characters that look like they do!”

 Build a Mermaid At Home Activity Kit

 - Your favorite OOLY Crayons (check out these crayons for left-handers!))

 - Mermaid Magic 6 Click Multi Color Pen (Raegan’s FAVORITE kind of pen)

 - Ocean Life Scratch and Scribble Scratch Art Kit

 - Unicorns and Mermaids Happy Pack

 HOW-TO: MERMAID AT-HOME ACTIVITY

 Shakira loves the On-The-Go Stationery Kits.
 They are the perfect sets to have on hand for kiddos when they’re missing their teachers, friends, and family.
-The Magical Mermaids stationary kit comes in the cutest little starfish plastic tote, and feature: a notebook, postcards, letter sheets, envelopes, mechanical pencil, eraser, pen, and stickers.
+The Unicorns and Mermaids Happy Pack comes in the cutest little starfish plastic tote, and feature: a notebook, postcards, letter sheets, envelopes, mechanical pencil, eraser, pen, and stickers.